-The main things I remember about going to see the urologist was the fear.
-Sick, gut wrenching fear, combined with humiliation and shame.
-My father was of the old school that Doctors were Gods, their words, Gospel truth, their deeds, miraculous.
-All I knew is that my father (NEVER my mother as it was deemed inappropriate for her to be with me whilst such examinations took place) used to take me every 6 months to a place.
+The main thing I remember about going to see the urologist was the fear.
+Sick, gut-wrenching fear, combined with humiliation and shame.
+My father was of the old school that Doctors were gods, their words Gospel truth, their deeds miraculous.
+All I knew is that my father (NEVER my mother, as it was deemed inappropriate for her to be with me whilst such examinations took place) used to take me every 6 months to a place.
 In that place a man would want to look at and examine my willy.
 I didn’t understand, I was just a child for crying out loud.
-And, aged 7and a half, the Doctor said “All’s ok” and I didn’t see another urologist until 2 weeks ago.
+And, when I was aged 7 and a half, the Doctor said “All’s ok” and I didn’t see another urologist until 2 weeks ago.

 I tried everything, stretching, vacuum, anything.
-God I was desperate, suicidal, scared and very very alone.
+God, I was desperate, suicidal, scared, and very, very alone.
 If your children are like me, they could not face talking to their parents about something so intimate.
-I mean they are just realizing their parents had to have sex to have them, a really repulsive thought to a teenager! went through many, many difficult times, fell in love with girls but could never have the courage to form any kind of relationship, just in case we got too close, and I would have to be naked.
+I mean, they are just realizing their parents had to have sex to have them, a really repulsive thought to a teenager!
+I went through many, many difficult times, fell in love with girls but could never have the courage to form any kind of relationship, just in case we got too close, and I would have to be naked.
 Then they would laugh.
 (For information, I have an erectile length of approx 5 inches, a flaccid length of less than one half inch).

-One day, to quote the Bard of Avon, “I screwed my courage to the sticking point”, you know what?
+One day, to quote the Bard of Avon, “I screwed my courage to the sticking point,” and you know what?
 She did laugh.
-Then went on to tell all and sundry.
+Then she went on to tell all and sundry.
 So I moved back to Birmingham to escape the shame and humiliation and fear.
-I hated my parents for having me, for having me when they were so old (Mother 40, Father 38) when, even in the 1960’s, the risks of genetic malformation was well known.
+I hated my parents for having me, for having me when they were so old (Mother 40, Father 38) when, even in the 1960s, the risk of genetic malformation was well known.

 So, why am I telling you this?
 So you can prepare for the worst and expect the best.
-So you can understand the view point of an adolescent male.
-Women have different issues, can we as men understand motherhood, menopause, childbirth?
+So you can understand the viewpoint of an adolescent male.
+Women have different issues.
+Can we as men understand motherhood, menopause, childbirth?
 We can try but never really, truly understand.
-Neither can mothers really understand their hypospadias boys.
+Neither can mothers really understand their boys with hypospadias.
 So you can prevent the pain and suffering, the emotional turmoil, the sheer heartache that MAY happen.
 I pray it doesn’t.

 I’ve only started posting here to plead with you NOT to take the easy road of ignoring it.
 Or even belittling the harm it can do.
 In case you think my experiences are unique, I can tell you they aren’t.
 They are a common as the disorder itself.